Hotels near Houston Youth Baseball Fields

 Which hotels near Houston Youth Baseball Fields have laundry facilities?

-Which hotels near Houston Youth Baseball Fields have a pool?
+Which hotels near Houston Youth Baseball Fields have an outdoor pool?

 Which hotels near Houston Youth Baseball Fields have suites or extra space?